Johannesburg Officials Raid Second Hijacked Bryanston Home, Discover Illegal Structures From First

 Illegal structures were moved to the new property

-During their raid of the property, officials found illegal structures which were originally at the first property.
+During their inspection of the property, officials found illegal structures which were originally at the first property.

-The structures, mainly Wendy houses, were taken down at the first Bryanston home following the closing of the property.
-Within a few days, they were moved to a new location, which was allegedly hijacked by the same man.
+The structures, mainly Wendy houses or log houses, were taken down at the first Bryanston home following the closing of the property.
+Within a few days, they were moved to the new location, which was allegedly hijacked by the same man.

 Read also